ga4gh/vrs/docs/source/terms_and_model.rst

 **Implementation guidance**

-* Implementations MUST require that interval.end ≤ sequence_length
+* Implementations MUST enforce values interval.end ≤ sequence_length
   when the Sequence length is known.
 * Implementations MAY choose to provide a mechanism for ensuring that the type of sequence and the content of the state are compatible, but